1943 UCLA Bruins football team

 The 1943 UCLA Bruins football team was an American football team that represented the University of California, Los Angeles during the 1943 college football season.
 In their fifth year under head coach Edwin C. Horrell, the Bruins compiled a 1–8 record (0–4 conference) and finished in last place in the Pacific Coast Conference.

+In the final Litkenhous Ratings, UCLA ranked 92nd among the nation's college and service teams with a rating of 67.8.